 On May 14, 2018, Marinus van IJzendoorn celebrated his 66th birthday which unfortunately also was the obligatory retirement age in the Netherlands for his age cohort.
-He became an emeritus professor at Leiden University where he remains involved in several research programs, among others the Leiden Consortium for Individual Development (L-CID as Scientific Consultant), 3G Family Lab, and Father Trials.
-These research projects partly moved to the Vrije Universiteit Amsterdam where Marian Bakermans-Kranenburg was appointed in the Faculty of Behavioural and Movement Sciences, Department of Clinical Child and Family Studies.
+He became an emeritus professor at Leiden University where he remains involved in several research programs, among others the Leiden Consortium for Individual Development (L-CID as Scientific Consultant), 3G Family Lab, and Father Trials (cooperating with Marian Bakermans-Kranenburg who is now a professor at ISPA in Lisbon, Portugal.

 At Erasmus University Rotterdam he was a professor of human development in the Department of Psychology, Education, and Child Studies (DPECS) for 1 day per week until May 2022, and a visiting professor in the same department until May 2023.
-He is one of the co-leaders of Generation R (Erasmus Medical Center).
+He was one of the co-leaders of Generation R (Erasmus Medical Center).
+He is an emeritus professor of Erasmus University Rotterdam.

 From 2017 to 2020 he was a Honorary Senior Visiting Fellow, Department of Public Health and Primary Care, School of Clinical Medicine, University of Cambridge, UK, and he was in 2019 Visiting Fellow at Sidney Sussex College, working in the Applied Social Sciences Group headed by Robbie Duschinsky.